Shipprojects/rdbus/README.md

     "protocol": "modbus",
     ...
 ```
-The two allowed values are `"modbus"` and `"nmea"`.
+The allowed values are `"modbus"`, `"nmea"` and `"wago"`.
 Depending on which you select your config will be parsed accordingly.

+## Output

+Each config file is meant to operate with one data port.
+Either serial port or TCP/IP.
+In each config file there must be a `"serial"` or `"address"` section.
+Currently the `"serial"` section works with NMEA and Modbus protocols only, and `"address"` section works with `"wago"` protocol only.

 ### Serial

-Each config file is meant to operate with one serial port.
-In each config file there must be a `"serial"` section.
+If you use NMEA or Modbus protocol, there must be `"serial"` section in the config file.
 ```json
 {
 ...